qbi11y/update-carbon/README.md

 **Do I have get installed?**<br/>
 Open your terminal, and type `git --version`.
 If a version is not returned you will need to install git tools.<br/>

-In order for this work on your machine you will need to have the Carbon Design Kit repo cloned to your local machine.
-If you currently download the file yourself this will not work.
-If you haven't worked with git hub before you will need to install the git command line tools.
-Check to see if you have git hub already installed by opening your terminal window and typing 'git --version' at the command prompt.
-If you have git installed you will get a version number back.
-If not you will get an error.
+*Note* If you currently download the Carbon Design Kit Sketch file yourself this will not work.
+You will need to clone the Carbon Design Kit repo.

 **How to install git**<br/>
 Paste the following into your terminal:<br/> `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`<br/>